Occidental College

 Are there research funds?

-Yes, the History Department will fund certain projects through its Railroad Fund.
-There are additional funds available through the Undergraduate Research Center.
-Consider contacting someone there to investigate the possibility of funding a research trip summer break.
+There are funds available through the Undergraduate Research Center (URC) Academic Student Projects grants.
+Contact Karla Hernández in the URC to investigate the possibility of funding research expenses or a research trip during summer break.

 What should I do now?

-The first thing to do is to think of your area of interest, begin to narrow it to a question or topic, and then to make an appointment to meet with an appropriate faculty advisor.
+The first thing to do is to think of your area of interest geographically, temporally, and thematically; begin to narrow it to a question or topic; and then to make an appointment to meet with an appropriate faculty advisor.
+Next, submit your Contract and then your Proposal.
+See the Timeline and Proposal links for more details.